rstudio/rstudio-conf-2022-program/working-with-code/cultivating-r-ecosystem-solo-contributor.md

 talk_id: 22041
 talk_slug: cultivating-r-ecosystem-solo-contributor
 talk_type: regular
+talk_tags: [career-development, champion, communication, interop, production]
 session_slug: working-with-code
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Cultivating Your Own R Ecosystem as a Solo Contributor
+talk_title: "Cultivating Your Own R Ecosystem as a Solo Contributor"
 # A short version of the title, suitable for small displays
 talk_title_short: Cultivating Your Own R Ecosystem as a Solo Contributor
 # A link to your talk's materials, when ready